hasindu2008/squigulator/docs/dna.md

 ## Different basecalling models

 All the above experiments were based on high accuracy basecalling.
-Given below is the comparison of results from variant calling when different basecalling models are used.
+Given below is the comparison of results from variant calling when different basecalling models are used (Clair3 on left and Nanopolish on right).

 <img src="img/model-var-clair3.png"  width=50% height=50%><img src="img/model-var-nanopolish.png"  width=50% height=50%>